Table of Contents

 Instructing the program how to calculate Qualified overtime

 Payroll System 2025 can transfer overtime amounts to Box 14 of the W-2.
-If you encounter this popup message, you must instruct the program to attempt to automatically calculate the amount or to use the amounts you input into the new Qualified Overtime (Info Only) income item.
+If you encounter this popup message, you may instruct the program to attempt to automatically calculate the amount or to use the amounts you input into the new Qualified Overtime (Info Only) income item.

 The program will look in three places in the Payroll Grid for paychecks with amounts in: